wytyang00/60DaysOfUdacity/StudyJournal.md

 • Modified the training code for my 10-layer LSTM model so that I could save the model during the training as well as its past losses & accuracies.

 • Almost finished making a notebook for loading these saved models and generating samples.

+---

+**Day 41:**

+• Adjusted some parameters of the LR Scheduler, making the training relatively fast, then re-ran the training.